ACAB / Arts & Craft Association Bornholm

 Georgian Arts and Culture Centre works for the preservation, development and sustainable use of heritage crafts and cultural industries in Georgia since 1995; supporting innovative approach GACC contributes to economic viability of cultural sector through studies, trainings, marketing and international exchanges.
 The Center also conducts preservation of tangible and intangible heritage and gallery activities.

-Handicraft Chamber of Commerce of Ukraine (ACU)
+Handicraft Chamber of Ukraine

 Mad’ in Europe